simpolism/simpolism.github.io/_drafts/voyeurism.markdown

 ![Nagel's cocktail party](https://github.com/simpolism/simpolism.github.io/blob/master/assets/voyeurism_nagel_arousal.jpg)

-The voyeuristic encounter diverges from Nagel's idealized account in one specific detail (emphasis mine): "_sexual arousal might begin with a person's sensing that he is sensed and being assailed by the perception of **the other person's desire** rather than merely by the perception of the person_".
+The voyeuristic encounter begins to diverge from Nagel's idealized account on one specific detail (emphasis mine): "_sexual arousal might begin with a person's sensing that he is sensed and being assailed by the perception of **the other person's desire** rather than merely by the perception of the person_".
 In an _exhibition_ situation, the voyeur is physically aware of the target, but the target's desire is _formless_: the target does not desire _the voyeur_, as a body or as a whole person, she instead desires exhibition, _to be seen_, with the voyeur validating this fantasy.

 The exhibitionist fantasy springs from a similar place to the voyeuristic fantasy.
 The exhibitionist fantasizes about violating the same privacy norms as the voyeur, but in the first-person as opposed to the third-person.
 The interaction between a voyeur and an exhibitionist might exhibit these characteristics:

 * In her awareness of being observed, the exhibitionist is having her fantasy fulfilled.
 * By acting plausibly as if she were unaware of the voyeur, and continuing to degrade herself, the exhbitionist fulfills the voyeur's fantasy.
 * By tacitly ackowledging her awareness, the voyeur _knows that the exhibitionist knows_, and this dramatically heightens his arousal.
-* Ideally, the exhibitionist receives some signal from the voyeur that he knows she knows, but the fantasy voyeur is typically silent and well-hidden.
-She might fantasize about his increased arousal, and he might imagine her fantasizing about him.
+* Ideally, the voyeur somehow signals to the exhibitionist that he knows she knows, but the idealized voyeur is silent and perfectly hidden.
+Despite receiving no signals from the voyeur, the exhibitionist might fantasize about his increased sexual excitement, and he might imagine her fantasizing about him.

 We might visualize this encouter as follows:

 ![exhibitionist case](https://github.com/simpolism/simpolism.github.io/blob/master/assets/voyeurism_exhibition.jpg)

-Exhibitionism is an ideal paring with voyeurism, and involves elements close to what Nagel calls "the basic framework of any full-fledged sexual relation".
+Exhibitionism is an ideal paring with voyeurism.
 It is reciprocated to a large degree and involves mutual fulfillment of fantasy.
-Nagel might still describe it as a perversion, though, as it still involves a "truncated or incomplete [version] of the complete configuration" described above.
+It involves elements close to what Nagel calls "the basic framework of any full-fledged sexual relation".
+Nagel might still describe a voyeur-exhibitionist pairing as a perversion, though, as it still involves a "truncated or incomplete [version] of the complete configuration" described above.
 According to Nagel, once a sexual encounter involves imagining a partner's response rather than observing it, the encounter becomes perverse.

 Unfortunately for the enterprising voyeur, it is difficult to know whether his target will be an exhibitionist.
 The target's emotions are likely to be mixed between arousal and shame, and many individuals will choose to act on their feelings of shame rather than "leaning into" the arousal.